-Drizzle is based on Dragonfly - a 2d game engine, full-featured enough to make a wide variety of arcade-style games.
-The core engine is written in C++ and includes ASCII graphics rendered with SFML, basic kinematics (velocity and acceleration), keyboard and mouse input, collision detection and resolution, and audio (sound effects and music).
+Drizzle is based on Dragonfly - a text-based, 2d game engine, full-featured enough to make a wide variety of arcadestyle games [20].
+The core engine is written in C++ and includes graphics rendered with the Simple and Fast Multimedia Library (SFML), basic kinematics (velocity and acceleration), keyboard and mouse input, collision detection and resolution, and audio (sound effects and music).